 How to Color Beautiful Faces

 Many people aren’t sure how to color beautiful faces.
 Picking the right pencil for skin tones, shading, and highlighting can be confusing.
-Figuring out where to put shadows and highlights is overwhelming.
-Here are a few tips and tricks to assist you in creating a beautiful face.
+Figuring out where to place shadows and highlights can be overwhelming.
+Here are a few tips and tricks to help you create a beautiful face.

 This tutorial won’t teach you how to color a realistic portrait.
 That would be much more advanced.
 I intend to tell you what works for me.
-Pick and choose whichever makes sense to you and practice.
+Select and practice whichever option makes sense to you.
 The more faces you color, the better you will get.

 Beautiful Faces